-According to the Arthritis Foundation, more than 50 million Americans suffer from arthritis — and there are more than 100 different kids of arthritis and musculoskeletal recognized by the medical community.
+According to the Arthritis Foundation, more than 50 million Americans suffer from arthritis.
+The medical community recognizes more than 100 different kinds of arthritis and musculoskeletal conditions.

 Arthritis is an often painful condition that causes swelling, inflammation, and stiffness of the joints.
 Over time, this can lead to changes in mobility and even disability.
 Plus, with so many forms of arthritis, it’s essential to know what kind of you have.

 Additional data from the Arthritis Foundation suggests more than 44 million outpatient visits and 992,100 hospitalizations each year can be attributed to arthritis and complications of the disease.